szabado/dotfiles/README.md

 ### [holman's dotfiles](https://github.com/holman/dotfiles)

-Zach Holman's dotfiles were the first ones I looked at seriously, and I've borrowed a bunch of code as well as the general layout from him.
+Zach Holman's dotfiles were the first ones I looked at seriously, and I've borrowed some code as well as the general layout from him.
 They're absolutely fantastic, so check them out!

 ### [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles)